csvconf/csvconf.com/faq.md

 Talks will be fifteen (15) minutes, with five (5) minutes for Q&A.

-Sessions will be moderated by the organising team
+Sessions will be moderated by the organising team.

 ## What platform will the conference use?